genouest/permapol/README.md

 ## Optional env variables

 * PROXY_HEADER *Default to REMOTE_USER*
+* PROXY_PREFIX *Default to None.
+This is the url prefix set py the proxy.
 * USER_AUTOCOMPLETE *Default to FALSE.
 If set to TRUE, there will be an autocompletion when adding user to a group*
 * CRON_SYNC *Default to FALSE.
 If set to TRUE, a cron will run daily to remove access to an organism if the admin lost access*